Australian Standard Garratt

-The Australian Standard Garratt (ASG) was a Garratt articulated steam locomotive designed and built in Australia during World War II for use on the narrow-gauge railway systems owned by the Australian states of Queensland, South Australia, Tasmania and Western Australia.
+The Australian Standard Garratt (ASG) is a Garratt articulated steam locomotive designed and built in Australia during World War II for use on the narrow-gauge railway systems owned by the Australian states of Queensland, South Australia, Tasmania and Western Australia.
 After the war, ASGs operated in South Australia and at the Fyansford Cement Works railway in Victoria.

 History

 With the outbreak of World War II, in 1939 the federal government formed the Commonwealth Land Transport Board (CLTB) to take responsibility for the country's land transport networks.
 In the national interest it was empowered to over-ride decisions of the state railways.
 In 1942, the CLTB appointed the Commissioner of Railways in Western Australia, Joseph Ellis, to investigate the capacity of Australia's narrow gauge network and recommend what locomotives should be purchased.
 Ellis recommended that three variations of Garratt locomotive be purchased; heavy, medium and light.

 The CLTB elected to build only the light type to allow it to operate on any narrow gauge line in Australia.
 After an attempt to obtain drawings and licences from Beyer, Peacock and Company failed, in July 1942 the CLTB recommended to the War Cabinet that 30 locomotives be built locally.
 In August 1942, the War Cabinet approved the order, which was increased to 65 locomotives in November 1942.
 The Western Australian Government Railways' Chief Mechanical Engineer Frederick Mills was seconded to lead a team of engineers in Melbourne to design the new locomotive.
 The Queensland Railways were vocal opponents, stating its preference for a modified version of its C17 class.

 The result was the Australian Standard Garratt locomotive.
 The first was built in a record-breaking four months, entering service in September 1943.
 Only 57 ASGs were completed; assembly of the remaining eight was cancelled at the end of the war.
 The locomotives were built by the WAGR's Midland Railway Workshops (10), the Victorian Railways' Newport Workshops (12), the South Australian Railways' Islington Railway Workshops (13), and Clyde Engineering, Sydney (22).